-21.8.
-The Management Committee will have plenary powers to remove any club from League membership should it fail to meet the accepted ground criteria of the League as published.
+19.8.
+The Board will have plenary powers to remove any club from League membership should it fail to meet the accepted ground criteria of the League as published.
 Clubs must rectify any failures from the published ground criteria within thirty days of being advised in writing by the League.
 Any club failing to meet the ground criteria and having been advised that its membership is removed will be relegated at the end of that season to the appropriate feeder league.

 In accordance with Section H of FAW Rules.